menriquez-IDM/GitHub-Copilot-Fundamentals-100/lab-handouts/lab01.md

 ### Task 4:

-1. From the VS Code Explorer, create a **New File**, name your file `index.js` and verify that the file is empty
+1. From the VS Code Explorer, create a **New File**, name your file `index.js` and verify that the file is empty and in your `lab-files` directory
 2. Press `Ctrl + I` to open GitHub Copilot Chat and paste the following comments to create a basic markdown editor

 ```